Troponin testTroponinI; TnI; TroponinT; TnT; Cardiac-specific troponin I; Cardiac-specific troponin T; cTnl; cTnT

 - Cardiac angioplasty/stenting

-- Heart defibrillation or electrical cardioversion (purposeful shocking of the heart by medical personnel)
+- Heart defibrillation or electrical cardioversion (purposeful shocking of the heart by medical personnel to correct an abnormal heart rhythm)

 - Open heart surgery